eyanchenko/CPDAC/README.md

 # CPDAC
-A divide-and-conquer algorithm for core-periphery identification in large networks
+This repository provides code to implement "A divide-and-conquer algorithm for core-periphery identification in large networks".
+Please cite the original paper if this code is used.

+[Add citation]